DanParkinson/project-4-elite/AGILE.md

 ## Phase 5

 Now that users can fully control their own reservations.
 Admins need to be able to view all reservations on any given day.
+After a mentor meeting they have directed me to follow some specific bugs that are:

+MAJORS
+- sign up forms formatted
+- phone number
+- admin django
+- 404 error
+- heroku
+- time field not prepopulating when editing a reservation. reservations/views.py line 171

+MINORS
+- success message need to be added to home, account pages to let users know they were succesful
+- change password button gap
+- navbar drop
+- error messages
+- success messages need to be added to everything
+- next reservation margin bottom on narrow screens
+- make reservations availbale times neater
+- style available times correctly if long list
+- navbar underlines
+- favicon
+- title
+- fonts

+## Phase 6 not started yet
 The site is functional but there is currently only 1 table in the restaraunt.
 To change this:
 - multiple tables need to be created.
 Each with unique id number attached to it.
 Amount of people they can seat will be considered later.
 - Each reservation needs to be associated to the unique id